- Drought Restrictions

 Attention all fundraisers!
 If you or someone you know raises money through car wash events, please know that the rules have changed.

-Annual irrigation checkups for properties 5 acres and over can contribute to water savings.
+Annual irrigation checkups for properties 5 acres and larger can contribute to water savings.
 Deadline is May 1 annually.

 Conservation ordinance requires residential and commercial builders to install turf grass from an approved list of drought-tolerant varieties for newly constructed homes or businesses.